nirajchoubey12/CTF/Intigriti 1337UP LIVE CTF 2022/Web/Traveler.md

 ![image](https://user-images.githubusercontent.com/19681324/158091012-39b01015-a57a-454b-bbeb-5e730b5e1698.png)

-Lets execute the command & ls / command we get the flag.txt file there.
+Lets execute the command **& ls /** we get the flag.txt file there.
 (Here as well you need to enumerate to find exact location of the flag.txt file, root location is an obvious look)

 ![image](https://user-images.githubusercontent.com/19681324/158091195-af3d105f-2db1-476f-a3e8-8f26a5eaa142.png)